 The following non-surgical techniques may be recommended by your provider:

-- Bladder training, or urinating according to a timetable (instead of according to urge)
+- Bladder training, or urinating at scheduled times (instead of when you have an urge)

 - Dietary changes, to avoid foods that trigger your symptoms

 - Electrical stimulation that can change the nerve signals to the bladder and pelvic muscles